Few-body hierarchy in non-relativistic functional renormalization group equations and a decoupling theorem: Introduction

 \section{Introduction}

 In classical mechanics as well as non-relativistic quantum mechanics it is an evident fact that one can solve the equations governing $n$ interacting massive particles without having to have any knowledge or making any assumptions about the solution to the corresponding equations for $n+1$ or more particles.
 This important and fundamental feature is not given for relativistic quantum field theory, however.
 Indeed, the non-perturbative renormalization group equations for the propagator (or two-point function) usually depends on the four-point function.
 The renormalization group equation of the four-point function, in turn, depends on the six-point function and so on.
-This infinite hierarchy of coupled equations makes it impossible to solve the equations governing a single particle, i.\ e.\ the equation for the propagator without considering the problem of two or more particles at the same time.
+Strictly speaking, this infinite hierarchy of coupled equations makes it impossible to solve the equations governing a single particle, i.\ e.\ the equation for the propagator without considering the problem of two or more particles at the same time.
 (The situation is different in perturbation theory at fixed finite order.)

+The decoupling feature is also broken by effects of non-zero density and temperature in traditional (non-relativistic) many-body theory.
+In the context of nuclear matter, it was shown by Br\"uckner, Bethe, Goldstone and others in the 1950's that the interaction with the Fermi sea of all particles leads to corrections of the self-energies and the interaction potentials between particles, see for example \cite{FetterWalecka}.

-In this paper we discuss how the above feature is restored for a non-relativistic quantum field theory and in particular in the formalism of the functional renormalization group.
-More specific we consider a field theory which has only particles but no anti-particles.
+In this paper we review the general arguments for the decoupling between $n$-particle problems in non-relativistic quantum field theory and discuss explicitly how it is realized in the formalism of the functional renormalization group.
+More specific we consider field theories which have only particles but no anti-particles or holes.
 The prime example for this is non-relativistic quantum field theory with instantaneous interactions in the few-body limit but there exist also other examples such as statistical reaction-diffusion systems \cite{Benitez:2012ax}.
 We will show that the renormalization group equations of such a field theory are governed by an interesting hierarchical structure which we call $n$-body hierarchy.
 This hierarchical structure allows in principle to solve the renormalization group equations for correlation functions governing $n$ interacting particles successively, i.\ e.\ first the equations for two particles, then for three particles and so on.

 In the case of non-relativistic quantum field theory in the few-body limit one has an intuitive reason to expect such a structure.
 Indeed, this field theory is expected to be equivalent to non-relativistic quantum mechanics.
 The hierarchical structure on the field theory side corresponds on the side of quantum mechanics to the fact that one can solve the Schr\"odinger equation for the problem of $n$ interacting particles without having to solve the equations for $n+1$ particles.